enzzc/pgnotifpy/README.md

 li.run('job', dispatch)
 ```

+This code will listen for events originating from a `NOTIFY 'job', <DATA>` query.

 `pgnotifpy` allows you to use your own dispatcher, so you are not
 obliged to follow a specific convention for your messages.